Zadar Sailing Route North I 7 days

 If you are sailing around Dugi Otok, Sakarun is a must-visit, especially if sailing with children.

 The bay provides adequate shelter from Bura and Tramuntana.
 However, when Jugo is blowing, the bay is completely exposed and has to be left early.
 There is a buoy field in the bay, for which, in high season, a reservation would be advisable.
 There are two bars on the beach, offering refreshments and light snacks.

 Ist is a small, quiet island in the Zadar archipelago, surrounded by numerous small islands and has barely 250 inhabitants.
 The island is called a "Butterfly" island because of its shape.

 The main village of the island, Ist, is located in a bay with a small port with around 15 moorings with power and water supply.
 Ist is a suitable destination for lovers of quiet, close to nature, and a bit secluded vacation.
-You can enjoy its vineyards and olive groves land space, sandy beaches.
-Its coves, and reefs provide opportunities for sport fishing, diving.
+You can enjoy its vineyards and olive groves, land space, sandy beaches.
+Its coves and reefs provide opportunities for sport fishing, and diving.

 Day 4 ISLAND IST – SUSAK 26NM

 Susak is famous for its sandy beaches, beautiful folk costumes, and yellow dust from which the island is made.
 This yellow dust makes Susak unique - even the most experienced seamen will agree there's no similar island in the whole Mediterranean!

 The island has only one settlement, split into two villages: upper and lower.
 The older upper one is located on a hill above the sandy bay called Spiaza.
 The newer lower village lies along the western coast of the same bay.
 Susak is an oasis of peace and silence since it's not easy to reach the island unless you are sailing in Croatia on a private yacht.